iolanta-tech/iolanta-tech/docs/blog/whitepaper/index.md

 ### 6.2 Render as text

+{# todo: distribute the Satisfied Criteria over the text properly #}

 When `iolanta` command line application is invoked with `criterion-context` argument, how does it retrieve the corresponding criterion text as shown on {{ render("fig-criteria-code") }} to print it to the console?

 To not tease the reader's curiosity too much, — the system calls `iolanta.facets.cli.default.Default` Python class here, which will do the following: